A Simple Spectral Algorithm for Recovering Planted Partitions: Deviations between the projectors and

-\begin{proof} Let us use~(\ref{convenience}) for notational convenience.
-Define $\Gamma$ to be a square with the length $2M\gg m$.
+\begin{proof} Define $\gamma$ to be a square in the complex plane with the length $2M\gg m$.
 Its sides are parallel to the $x$- and $y$-axes.
 The center of of the square is on the $x$-axis.
-The left and right sides of the square are on the lines $x=\frac{c'\sqrt{m}}{2}$ and $x=\frac{c'\sqrt{m}}{2}+2M$, respectively.
+The left and right sides of the square are on the lines $x=x_0 := \frac{(c' + 8)\sqrt n}{2}$ and $x=x_0+2M$, respectively, where $c'$ is defined in~(\ref{cprimedef}).
 The upper and lower sides of the square are on the lines $y = \pm M$.
-Note that by Lemma~\ref{Ghat-eigs} the interior of $\Gamma$ contains the $l$ largest eigenvalues of $A$ and $\hat A$ and the exterior of $\Gamma$ contains the other $m-l$ eigenvalues of $A$ and $\hat A$.
-To get our estimate \eqref{defPkABeps} we let $M\to \infty$.
+Note that by Lemma~\ref{Ahat-eigs} the interior of $\gamma$ contains the $k$ largest eigenvalues of $A$ and $\hat A$ and the exterior of $\gamma$ contains the other $n - k$ eigenvalues of $A$ and $\hat A$ (see Figure~\ref{gamma}).
+To get our estimate \eqref{defPkABeps} we will let $M\to \infty$.